 How are applicants selected?

-Your answers to the eligibility questionnaire will help Habitat staff determine whether or not you qualify to submit a full application for our partnership program.
 Once you return a completed application and supporting documentation, Habitat conducts an internal review for completeness.
-Then, we submit your application to one of our banking partners for underwriting a mortgage pre-approval.
+Then, we submit your application to one of our banking partners for underwriting and mortgage pre-approval.

 Your acceptance into the Habitat program means that you have met Habitat’s criteria for selection and have been pre-approved for a home loan.
 We will now work with you to obtain an affordable mortgage from one of our banking partners.
 As you go through this process, you will also work toward fulfilling your Habitat partnership commitments.